SongChaeYoung98/convert-video-to-image-frames/README.md

 # convert-video-to-image-frames
- A program that converts a video into an image sequence.
+Converts a video into an image sequence.